2shady4u/godot-sqlite/README.md

 ### Manually

 It's also possible to manually download the build files found in the [releases](https://github.com/2shady4u/godot-sqlite/releases) tab, extract them on your system and run the supplied demo-project.
-Make sure that the Godot is correctly loading the *gdsqlite.gdns*-resource and that it is available in the *res://*-environment.
+Make sure that Godot is correctly loading the *gdsqlite.gdns*-resource and that it is available in the *res://*-environment.

 An example project, named "demo", can also be downloaded from the releases tab.